 About the “Dough Bowl Maker”

 My passion has been making beautiful “handmade wooden bowls”.
-I have been making them in various sizes and shapes since 1988 sticking mainly to styles that were fixtures in kitchens before the invention of plastic.
+I’ve been making them in various sizes and shapes since 1988, sticking mainly to styles that were fixtures in kitchens before the invention of plastic.
 Every bowl is unique.
 Every bowl on this site is 100% food safe!
-There’s something for everyone and I stand by the products that I make.
+I try to have something for everyone, and I stand by the products that I make.

 History:

-My Wife and I were raised in Reidsville, a city in central North Carolina 20 miles south of the Virginia line.
-I worked in a textile mill and early in our marriage she was an entry level clerk at the local hospital.
+My Wife and I were raised in Reidsville, a small town in central NC, about 20 miles south of the Virginia line.
+I worked in a textile mill and Nancy worked at the local hospital.
 On our wedding day we had $15 between us.
-She had $12 and I only had $3.
+She had $12 and I had $3.
 I jokingly tell folks that I married her for her money – because she had four times more than I did!
-We were married in Milton Warf’s living room and as soon as he said, “you can kiss your new wife” I borrowed $2 from her so I could pay him $5 for marrying us.
+We were married in Milton Warf’s living room and as soon as he said, “you can kiss your new wife”, the first thing I said to her was, “can I borrow $2” so I could pay Preacher Warf the $5 he wanted for marrying us.
+(No Joke) The pictures below are of the wedding ring I made her out of a 1957 silver quarter (the year she was born), and her wearing 2 rings.
+As she’s gotten older, her fingers have shrunk so the original ring started falling off.
+So I made her a slightly smaller one to keep the original one on her finger.
+I’m proud to say she’s my “Ol’ Lady” and has put up with me for 105 years (or so she says).
+Feel free to zoom in on the pictures for more detail.

 Eating what we raised

 Raising a lot of our own food and making our own bread was the norm back then.
-I wanted my wife to have a “Dough Bowl” to use in preparing our homemade bread.
-We normally made 3 small loaves every week or so.
+I wanted my wife to have a “Dough Bowl” to use in making our bread.
+We normally made 3 small loaves of “sourdough” every week or so.
 I looked for a handmade wooden bowl that I could afford at local flea markets and estate sales.
-It was very discouraging when we’d find nothing or even worse when we’d find a high priced bowl that was cracked so bad that it was unusable.
+It was very discouraging when we’d find nothing or even worse when we’d find a high priced bowl that was cracked so badly as to be unusable.
 I figured I’d never find one I could buy so I started planning on making one myself.

 Enjoying Sunday Afternoons

-On Sunday afternoons we’d sometimes go up to “Mabry’s Mill”.
+Back in ’88, on Sunday afternoons we’d usually go up to “Mabry’s Mill”.
 It’s an old water-powered gristmill on the Blue Ridge Parkway near Meadows of Dan, Virginia.
-There I would play fiddle, mandolin or banjo (all badly) with a group of locals that made music for the folks to dance to 4 or 5 hours each Sunday afternoon.
-I’ve never considered myself to be an artist but have always had a knack for drawing.
+There I would play fiddle, mandolin or banjo (all badly – LOL) with a group of locals that made music for the folks to dance to, 4 or 5 hours each Sunday afternoon.
+I’ve never considered myself to be much of an artist but have always had a knack for drawing.
 I would often draw pictures of some of the folks I saw up at the mill.
 Most of them were mountain folks that lived in the area and – like us, came to the mill for a low-cost way of enjoying a nice afternoon.

 Getting the tool I needed